BIG-IoT/BIG-IoT.github.io/consumerPerspective.md

 #### 2.1 Based on an Offering Query created via the Marketplace Web portal

-In case you have already created an Offering Query via the Marketplace Web poral, you can simply call the `discoverById()` method by using the Query ID, as shown here:
+In case you have already created an Offering Query via the Marketplace Web portal, you can simply call the `discoverById()` method by using the Query ID, as shown here:

 ```java
 List<SubscribableOfferingDescription> offeringDescriptions =